-Sjogren’s syndrome is a rare autoimmune disease that affects glands producing secretions such as saliva and tears.
+Sjogren’s syndrome is an autoimmune disease that affects glands producing secretions such as saliva and tears.
 It has been observed that a variety of factors can influence the personality and lead to psychological changes in patients affected by Sjogren’s syndrome.

 It is important that such psychological changes are identified as early as possible.
 Here are some tips to identify signs of depression in Sjogren’s syndrome patients.

 Keep an eye out for changing interest in day-to-day activities.
 Is the patient showing reluctance or loss of interest in performing even common tasks?
 Does the patient prefer to rest continuously instead of participating in any kind of activity?
 If so, these could be the first signs of depression and must be addressed immediately.

 Reduced therapy compliance

 Depression can often lead to poor compliance with ongoing therapy, which can further worsen symptoms.
 If you notice that the patient is not interesting in taking medications or is indifferent toward them, consult their doctor as soon as possible.

 Loss of work productivity

 Sjogren’s syndrome patients often find it difficult to cope with the pressures of the workplace and may gradually show reduced productivity, which may even lead to unemployment.
 This can add to symptoms of depression.